gastool/EthReplayer/README.md

 # Ethereum Transaction Replay Tool

 ## Introduction
-This project enhances Ethereum transaction processing efficiency through a restructured database that enables parallel execution of transactions.
-By optimizing how transactions are handled, the tool aims to meet the increasing demands on Ethereum's network, thus enabling faster and more efficient processing capabilities.
+This project introduces an advanced replay tool for Ethereum, designed to enhance the efficiency of historical transaction analysis through a restructured database that supports parallel execution.
+The tool focuses on replaying historical Ethereum transactions, optimizing their handling to better meet the analytical demands on Ethereum's network and provide a more effective environment for testing and analysis of smart contracts

 ## Environment
 - Golang version >= 1.19.0